 Among the who’s who of passengers on board were Benjamin Guggenheim, heir to his famous family’s mining fortune; Margaret Tobin Brown (better known as the Unsinkable Molly Brown), who was the wife of another mining magnate; and Colonel John Jacob Astor IV, a real estate tycoon, and his wife Madeleine.
 Astor went down with the ship but Madeleine survived.

 While James Cameron’s blockbuster feature film Titanic enchanted audiences with a fictional love story set aboard the ship, Lynch feels that most people are more interested in why it sank, rather than what life was like on board.
-(Discover how a lost artifact from the Titanic was found in an attic decades later!)

 With that being said, we know the Titanic hit an iceberg, but experts continue to debate why it collided with the floating mass.
 According to Time, one theory is that it made a wrong turn, putting the Titanic in the path of the iceberg.
 Another is that Jack Phillips, the ship’s senior radio operator, failed to pass along a final clear warning about the impending iceberg.
 Some also consider the idea that the ship was constructed using some lower-quality materials that were more easily damaged when the collision occurred.

 Today there is certainly no lack of information available to history buffs who are interested in getting a closer look into the epic tragedy.
 Titanic: The Artifact Exhibition has several locations, including Orlando, Florida and Las Vegas, Nevada.
 The Titanic Historical Society boasts a small museum in Indian Orchard, Massachusetts; and Branson, Missouri is home to its own Titanic Museum.